kwkou/815/articles/hdinsight/hdinsight-hadoop-create-linux-clusters-dotnet-sdk.md

                         ClusterType = NewClusterType,
                         OSType = NewClusterOSType,
                         Version = NewClusterVersion,

                         // Use an Azure storage account as the default storage DefaultStorageInfo = new AzureStorageInfo(ExistingStorageName, ExistingStorageKey, ExistingBlobContainer),

+                        // Is the cluster type RServer?
+If so, you can set the EdgeNodeSize.
+                        // Otherwise, the default VM size is used.
+                        //EdgeNodeSize = "Standard_D12_v2",

                         Password = NewClusterPassword,
                         Location = NewClusterLocation,

                         SshUserName = NewClusterSshUserName,
                         SshPassword = NewClusterSshPassword,
                         //SshPublicKey = NewClusterSshPublicKey
                     };

+                    // Is the cluster type RServer?
+If so, add the RStudio configuration option.
+                    /*
+                    parameters.Configurations.Add(
+                        "rserver",
+                        new Dictionary<string, string>()
+                        {
+                            { "rstudio", "true" }
+                        }
+                    );
+                    */

                     // Create the cluster
                     _hdiManagementClient.Clusters.Create(ExistingResourceGroupName, NewClusterName, parameters);

                     System.Console.WriteLine("The cluster has been created.
 Press ENTER to continue ...");
                     System.Console.ReadLine();
                 }

                 /// <summary>
                 /// Authenticate to an Azure subscription and retrieve an authentication token
                 /// </summary>